MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 ### releaseSecureStops

-Once the app receives the secure stop response from the server, the message should be passed down to the plug-in to remove the secure stop information from storage.
+Once the app receives the secure stop response from the Server, the message should be passed down to the plug-in to remove the secure stop information from storage.

 ```cpp
 status_t PlayReadyDrmPlugin::releaseSecureStops(